langer-jaros/learning/code/shell/shell.md

 #### compgen -v

-outputs only names of all shell variables, exported or not.
+Outputs only names of all shell variables, exported or not.

 - [compgen](https://askubuntu.com/questions/953579/what-is-the-difference-between-env-declare-and-compgen-v)